-"If we walk far enough," said Dorothy, "I am sure we shall sometime come to some place."
+"If we walk far enough," said Dorothy, "we shall sometime come to some place, I am sure."

-But day by day passed away, and they still saw nothing before them but the scarlet fields.
+But day by day passed away, and they still saw nothing before them but the yellow fields.
 The Scarecrow began to grumble a bit.

-"We have surely lost our way," he said, "and unless we find it again in time to reach the Emerald City, I shall never get my brains."
+"We have surely lost our way," he said, "and unless we find it again in time to reach the Emerald City I shall never get my brains."